Seregy/timedone-enhancement-suite/readme.md

 ## Features

-### Project autoselect bugfix

-Fixes the bug with the "Add new entry" modal window not selecting the project by default.

-This issue may appear when the web application attempts to load the last created log entry from the storage and fill in the values.
-The extension attempts to properly pick the last used project if it detects that the selection element is empty.

-Disabled by default, consider turning it on if you do experience issues with the project selection.

 ### Extended projects time summary

 Extends the original projects' time summary modal window.
 Displays individual log entries for each project and allows grouping them by defining a regular expression to extract the group key.